Giuliani: I don't respect Stormy Daniels as a woman because she's a porn star

 In response, Michael Avenatti, who is representing Daniels, called Giuliani an "absolute, disgusting pig" and demanded Trump fire him "immediately."

-Avenatti told MSNBC Thursday that Giuliani's comments "show how... out of touch he is with today's society, show what a pig he truly is, shows that he thinks he's above the law and above rebuke, and it shows that he must believe that this president will support him and back him for these outrageous comments against woman and my client."
+Avenatti told MSNBC on Thursday that Giuliani's comments "show how ... out of touch he is with today's society, show what a pig he truly is, shows that he thinks he's above the law and above rebuke, and it shows that he must believe that this president will support him and back him for these outrageous comments against woman and my client."

 "We cannot have men in positions of power basically making these statements against women," Avenatti added.
 "It doesn't matter what a women’s profession is.
 It has nothing to do with their credibility or whether they should be respected."